Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

-is a test supermartingale for $\cV^\mu$, where $\varphi(x)$ equals $\log(1+x+x^2/2)$ if $x\geq0$ and $-\log(1-x+x^2/2)$ if $x<0$. \cite{wang2022catoni} use the plug-in and inversion techniques discussed in the previous cases to derive a CS for $\mu$.
+is a test supermartingale for $\cV^\mu$, where $\varphi(x)$ equals $\log(1+x+x^2/2)$ if $x\geq0$ and $-\log(1-x+x^2/2)$ if $x<0$.
+They then use the plug-in and inversion techniques discussed in the previous cases to derive a CS for $\mu$.
 Somewhat surprisingly, these CSs for $\mu$ (assuming $P \in \cV^\mu$) appear, visually, almost identical to the sub-Gaussian CSs one gets when assuming $P \in \cG^\mu$.
-In other words, for mean estimation, the sub-Gaussian assumption --- which is very common in machine learning (in the multi-armed bandit literature, for example) --- can be relaxed with almost no practical consequence. \cite{wang2022catoni} also derive simple extensions for the case when the $p$-th moment is finite for $p<2$.
+In other words, for mean estimation, the sub-Gaussian assumption can be relaxed with almost no practical consequence.
+The authors also derive extensions for the case when the $p$-th moment is finite ($p>1$).